Street King Immortal: Interscope Records tensions

 After his statements were retracted, 50 Cent later announced that the album's release date had been rescheduled to November 2011.
 In an interview with MTV News on June 22, 2011, 50 Cent revealed that the incident had left him unsure as to whether to resign to Interscope once his five-album contract with the label ended, upon the release of Street King Immortal:

 Despite these comments, 50 Cent confirmed that it was not certain that he would leave Interscope after the release of the album, admitting that problems with finding a suitable alternative label would be difficult: "If not [signed to a label], if you don't have that support, why would you want to sign to another system?".
 In an interview with AllHipHop, 50 Cent revealed that he would release the album regardless of whether Interscope wished to promote it or not.
-He later confirmed on Twitter the release date to be on July 3, just 3 days before his birthday.
+He later confirmed on Twitter the release date to be on July 3.
 He also uploaded the cover for this album as a preview for his fans on June 15 via Instagram and posted the link onto Twitter.
-The album was released under the name of "5 Murder By Numbers" as a free download.
+The album was released under the name of 5 (Murder by Numbers) as a free download.
 He later confirmed he will be releasing a proper album in stores later and this was just a free album for the fans to listen to.